Dustin-Ray/tiny-ed448-goldilocks/README.md

 ## Acknowledgements

-The authors wish to sincerely thank Dr. Paulo Barreto for the general design of this library as well as the curve functionality.
+The authors wish to sincerely thank Dr. Paulo Barreto for consultation on the fixed-time operations and his work in the field in general.
 We also wish to extend gratitude to the curve-dalek authors [here](https://github.com/crate-crypto/Ed448-Goldilocks) and [here](https://docs.rs/curve25519-dalek/4.1.1/curve25519_dalek/) for the excellent reference implementations and exemplary instances of rock-solid cryptography.
 Thanks to [otsmr](https://github.com/otsmr) for the callout on the original attempt at an affine-coordinate Montgomery ladder.